ziyaointl/Schedule-Exporter/README.md

       ![docs/usage-2.png](docs/usage-2.png)

 3. Click on the extension icon in the upper right Chrome menu.
+(You might have to wait a few seconds for the page to fully load before click on the icon).
 You should get a file named calendar.ics.
 Then, you can import this ics file to whatever calendar platform you desire.
 Classes automatically repeat weekly starting from the first day of the current semester!

       ![docs/usage-3.png](docs/usage-3.png)